-And of course dont forget to download the app
+And of course, don't forget to download the app

-Another source of on-line Orientation material is HETI.
+Another source of online orientation material is HETI.
 They have a number of resources which you can find on the HETI website

 You probably need to start thinking now about your comings and goings during the Orientation Fortnight.

-The following week will be full on - 8am - 5pm (ish) each day, and although there are generous breaks (when we provide plenty of food), there are also activities during the breaks, so you'll find there's not much time to relax.
-In the early part of Wednesday evening there will be a Trivia night.
-This is obviously optional, but its always fun and always well attended.
+The following week will be full on - 8am - 5pm (ish) each day - and although there are generous breaks (when we provide plenty of food), there are also activities during the breaks, so you'll find there's not much time to relax.
+In the early part of Tuesday evening, there will be a Pizza & Trivia night.
+This is obviously optional, but it's always fun and well-attended.

 Do not assume this buddy week will be all routine Mon-Fri days.
-For some of you there will be out of hours sessions:
+For some of you there will be out-of-hours sessions: